 Congresswoman Maxine Waters is considered by many to be one of the most powerful women in American politics today.
 She has gained a reputation as a fearless and outspoken advocate for women, children, people of color and the poor.

 Elected in November 2018 to her fifteenth term in the U.S. House of Representatives with more than 70 percent of the vote in the 43rd Congressional District of California, Congresswoman Waters represents a large part of South Los Angeles including the communities of Westchester, Playa Del Rey, and Watts and the unincorporated areas of Los Angeles County comprised of Lennox, West Athens, West Carson, Harbor Gateway and El Camino Village.
 The 43rd District also includes the diverse cities of Gardena, Hawthorne, Inglewood, Lawndale, Lomita and Torrance.

 Congresswoman Waters made history as the first woman and first African American Chair of the House Financial Services Committee.
 An integral member of Congressional Democratic Leadership, Congresswoman Waters serves as a member of the Steering & Policy Committee and is the Co-Chair of the bipartisan Congressional Task Force on Alzheimer’s Disease.
 She is also a member of the Congressional Progressive Caucus, and member and past chair of the Congressional Black Caucus.

-Throughout her nearly 40 years of public service, Maxine Waters has been on the cutting edge, tackling difficult and often controversial issues.
+Throughout her more than 40 years of public service, Maxine Waters has been on the cutting edge, tackling difficult and often controversial issues.
 She has combined her strong legislative and public policy acumen and high visibility in Democratic Party activities with an unusual ability to do grassroots organizing.

 Prior to her election to the House of Representatives in 1990, Congresswoman Waters had already attracted national attention for her no-nonsense, no-holds-barred style of politics.
 During 14 years in the California State Assembly, she rose to the powerful position of Democratic Caucus Chair.
 She was responsible for some of the boldest legislation California has ever seen: the largest divestment of state pension funds from South Africa; landmark affirmative action legislation; the nation’s first statewide Child Abuse Prevention Training Program; the prohibition of police strip searches for nonviolent misdemeanors; and the introduction of the nation’s first plant closure law.